-The Martynas Mažvydas National Library of Lithuania invites to the exhibition of photographs by Zenonas Nekrošius and Virgilijus Usinavičius.
+Martynas Mažvydas National Library of Lithuania invites visitors to the exhibition, displaying the works of the library workers.

 On 17–20 August, Lithuania hosted the seminar of the national libraries of the Baltic countries LiLaEst2020, which took place in the Molėtai Region.
 This seminar is a biennial gathering of library professional from Lithuania, Latvia and Estonia.
 The Martynas Mažvydas National Library of Lithuania was represented by a team of the Library’s staff under the supervision of the Director General Prof. Dr. Renaldas Gudauskas.